mosescode1/mosescode1/README.md

 ---

 ### 🌍 About Me
-I am a **Software Engineer** with a strong foundation in backend development, My passion lies in building scalable, efficient systems and creating seamless user experiences.
+I am a **Software Engineer** with a strong foundation in backend development, My passion lies in building scalable, efficient systems and creating seamless softwware applications

 ---